A Survey of Data Agents: Emerging Paradigm or Overstated Hype?

-\item \textit{Trustworthy Self-governance}.
-To address the diverse and unforeseen challenges they encounter, L4 data agents must operate as reliable generalists, fully entrusted with data-related responsibilities beyond the supervised scope of L3 data agents.
-This demands a comprehensive mastery of the entire data lifecycle.
-Their abilities to self-manage resources and ensure the accuracy and security of their operations are expected to form the foundation of trust, making human oversight unnecessary.
+\ptitle{Trustworthy Self-governance}.
+To effectively address the diverse and unforeseen challenges, L4 data agents must operate as reliable generalists, fully entrusted with data-related responsibilities beyond L3's supervised scope, which demands a comprehensive mastery of data lifecycle.
+Their ability to self-manage resources and ensure operational accuracy and security is foundational to trust, making human oversight unnecessary.

-\item \textit{Long-Horizon and Holistic Views.} Achieving high levels of autonomy and self-governance requires that L4 data agents possess long-term planning and decision-making capabilities.
-They should be able to optimize across processes and make strategic trade-offs, for example, balancing the immediate computational costs of data cleaning against the potential long-term analytical benefits.
-Such foresight prioritizes holistic benefits and long-term objectives over short-term gains, enabling the management of goals and resources over extended periods.
-Consequently, L4 data agents are expected to adopt a long-horizon and holistic perspective that goes beyond tactical operations and local optimizations. \ei
+\ptitle{Long-Horizon and Holistic Views.} High autonomy requires L4 data agents to possess long-term planning and decision-making capabilities.
+They must optimize across processes and make strategic trade-offs, such as balancing immediate data cleaning costs against long-term analytical benefits.
+This foresight prioritizes holistic benefits and long-term objectives over short-term gains, enabling the management of goals and resources over extended periods.
+Thus, L4 data agents are expected to adopt a long-horizon and holistic perspective that goes beyond tactical operations and local optimizations.